opensecuritycontroller/community/testing/testcases/vc_testcases.md

 **Type:** Positive

 **Description:**
-User can add an OpenStack VC (while OpenStack uses HTTP).
+User can add an OpenStack VC.

 **Required Initial State:**
 OSC can ping the OpenStack Controller and OpenStack Keystone is Up.